ruseremian/ruseremian/README.md

-# Hi there, I'm Ruslan EREMIAN! 👋
+# Hi there, I'm Ruslan! 👋

 🎓 I'm a Data Analyst with experience in transforming complex data into concrete and significant recommendations.
 My core technologies include **SQL, Power BI, SSIS, and Python**.